 Greetings All!
 I am back from outer space! more details to come as I recover from a massive jetlag 🙂 Anyhow, today, I’d like to talk about this amazing eyeshadow palette that I took with me on a short notice trip to Mars.
-I bet y’all know what is, it’s the Lorac Pro Palette.
+I bet you all know what is, it’s the Lorac Pro Palette.
 I know a lot of you swear by this, even more so than Urban Decay’s Naked Palettes.
-Well, I’ll give you my 2 cent comparison later in this review, but for now, lemme tell you how I dig this eyeshadow palette sooo darn much.
+Well, I’ll give you my 2 cent comparison in this review.

-Even though this palette has a lot of matte shades, there’s also 8 shimmery shades that complement each matte eyeshadows.
+Even though this palette has a lot of matte shades, there are also 8 shimmery shades that complement each matte eyeshadows.
 They are not overly glittery and the shades are just about as natural as the mattes.
 There are 16 shades in total for this particular palette.

-So, have you tried each of the eyeshadow palettes mentioned above?
+So, have you tried the eyeshadow palettes mentioned above?
 Which ones suit your fancy?

-Stay tune for more reviews and photos from my latest jet lag-enducing trip and adventure.
+Stay tuned for more reviews and photos from my latest jet lag-inducing trip and adventure.
 LOL.